 Health insurance plans and Medicare do not pay for extended long-term care needs.
-They limit coverage to post-hospital, short-term care while you recuperate.
+They limit coverage to post-hospital, short-term care while you recover.

-While many people think that disability insurance covers long-term care situations, most do not.
-Many employers offer disability insurance.
-But people may also buy on their own.
+While many people think that disability insurance covers long-term care situations, most do not. .
 Both short-term and long-term disability insurance products have strict limits on when they pay benefits:

 As a part of this insurance review, find out if your employer offers any other benefits, including life or long-term care insurance.